Articles about Database Management for the Professional Developer

 McObject’s embedded database technology is the subject of many articles, by customers, journalists and our own engineers.
 We invite you to browse our extensive library of published articles about database management topics.

-EmbeddedComputing.com April 29, 2022 Does storing data on the edge minimize or increase data security risk?
+April 29, 2022 Does storing data on the edge minimize or increase data security risk?
 (Spoiler: we think it increases data security risk.)
+Read the debate at EmbeddedComputing.com

-ODBMS.org, April 1, 2022 “Since the inception and creation of eXtremeDB, McObject has taken the view that a DBMS should be flexible to address all developer requirements. “
+April 1, 2022 “Since the inception and creation of eXtremeDB, McObject has taken the view that a DBMS should be flexible to address all developer requirements.”
+Read more at ODBMS.org

-Circuit Cellar, March 14, 2022, Real-time systems are evolving at an incredible rate.
+March 14, 2022, Real-time systems are evolving at an incredible rate.
 Real-time systems used to be relatively simple, like the anti-lock braking systems in aircraft and, later, automobiles.
 Today, real-time systems are more complex.
 Advanced Driver Assistance Systems (ADAS) are kind of the poster child.
+Learn more in the article in Circuit Cellar.

-Logic.nl January 4, 2022, What are the determining factors when selecting a hard real-time database management system?
+January 4, 2022 What are the determining factors when selecting a hard real-time database management system?
+Find this article at Logic.nl

 McObject CEO Steve Graves will be presenting “Real-Time Database Management in Mission and Safety-Critical Applications” at the 14th ESE Kongress, digital.